Tamim1236/Tamim1236/README.md

 - 2023 Goals: Get better at problem solving, learn more about and implement more in AI, etc.

 - I most recently created: A program that uses AI to solve the "Hua Rong Dao" puzzle game
-- I am currently building: - A sudoko solver
+- I am currently building a Chekers AI program
-                           - A more personalized ChatGPT-like chatbot .
 - I am currently reading: "Medical imaging deep learning with differential privacy"

 <br />